 A province law was also passed, that no one should hold a position of trust without taking the required oaths.
-The act for the establishment of the church, with that requiring the oaths, together occasioned the so-called Cary's rebellion.
+The Act for the establishment of the church, with that requiring the oaths, together occasioned the so-called Cary's rebellion.
 While the disturbance happened, we hear much more of the question of oaths than of the church question.
-But all the dissenters in the province seem to have been profoundly stirred, which would have scarcely been true if the point at issue had merely been that of the oaths.
+But all the Dissenters in the province seem to have been profoundly stirred, which would have scarcely been true if the point at issue had merely been that of the oaths.

 More than any English mainland colony, South Carolina's roots were Caribbean.
 Many of her early settlers were English by way of the West Indies, especially by way of Barbados.
 Barbadians such as the Middletons of Middleton Place and the Draytons of Drayton Hall controlled the provincial government and determined the course of South Carolina's politics for almost half a century.

 The Spanish Governor Joseph de Zuniga y Zeda ordered supplies to be placed in the Castillo and brought into the moat about 160 head of cattle.
 Inside the Castillo were 1,500 men, women, and children.
 230 soldiers and 100 Indian militia were included in this number.
 The Spanish quickly conceded the town to the British.
 Moore managed to burn the city down but the people successfully hid in the Castillo.
-On December 29.
-General Estevan de Berroa, the commander of the relief force, arrived from Havana and landed on Anastasia island.
+On December 29, General Estevan de Berroa, the commander of the relief force, arrived from Havana and landed on Anastasia island.

 In the early 1700s there was no Georgia colony to serve as a buffer zone between the Carolinas and the Spanish settlements in Florida.

-Spanish Governor Joseph de Zuniga told the entire population to take refuge in the fort when the enemy arrived.
+Spanish Governor Joseph de Zuniga y Zeda told the entire population to take refuge in the fort when the enemy arrived.
 The enemy laid siege to the fortress.
 Four Spanish warships appeared late in December and blocked Moore's escape by sea.
-Moore burned some of his small fleet, abandoned the remainder, burned what remained of the town, marched overland to the mouth of the Saint Johns River, embarked for Carolina, and was gone by December 30.
+Moore burned some of his small fleet, abandoned the remainder, burned what remained of the town, marched overland to the mouth of the Saint Johns River, embarked for Carolina, and was gone by December 30th.

-Daniell was a Landgrave, Lieut.
-General; Deputy Gov. of North Carolina, 1704-05, Member Gen. Assembly NC, 1708 & of SC, 1712; Gov. SC, 1718.
+Robert Daniell was a Landgrave, Lieut.
+General; Deputy Governor of North Carolina, 1704-05, Member General Assembly NC, 1708 & of SC, 1712; Deputy Governor of South Carolina, 1716-1717.